 Book online today and save over £1 on adult admission tickets.
-Please note: your ticket also grants access to Artist Refugees and British Art.
+Please note: your ticket also grants access to Refuge and Renewal: Migration and British Art.
 Purchasing a Gift Aid ticket will enable us to claim an extra 25p of Gift Aid for every £1 you donate.
 With your support, people of all ages can be inspired by our exhibitions and creative activities.
 To enable us to claim Gift Aid, please give your full name, first line of address and postcode at the checkout.
 By purchasing this ticket you agree that you have read our Gift Aid Declaration.

 Africa State of Mind is an art exhibition exploring the work of an emergent generation of photographers from across the African continent.

 Artists from 10 different countries interrogate ideas of ‘Africanness’ through highly subjective renderings of life and identity on the continent, along the way revealing Africa to be a psychological space as much as a physical territory; a state of mind as much as a physical location.

 The exhibition orientates around three main themes – Inner Landscapes, Zones of Freedom and Hybrid Cities.
 The modern African city is documented in all its dynamism and contradiction.
 The fluidity of gender and sexual identity is addressed through compelling portraiture, and the legacy of history, from slavery and colonialism to apartheid, becomes the source of resonant new myths and dreamscapes.

 Africa State of Mind takes place at a time in which popular Western views of the continent still remain limited.
 By contrast, Africa State of Mind features photography that seeks to address the complexity of what it means, and how it feels, to live in Africa today.